alexzanderr/flask_web_app/static/resumee.md

 - python full stack web development (flask, django, gunicorn, html, css, javascript, postgresql, redis, prometheus, grafana, docker, kubernetes)
 - python automation on linux servers + shell scripting
 - python webscraping on dynamic websites

 - python data science
 - python artificial intelligence

+# How do i see myself in 1/2 years
+- with doubled salary
+- with a lot of experience and knowledge

 # My Expectations from You